Artificial intelligence in healthcare: Dermatology

-Dermatology is an imaging abundant speciality and the development of deep learning has been strongly tied to image processing.
+Medical imaging (such as X-ray and photography) is a commonly used tool in dermatology and the development of deep learning has been strongly tied to image processing.
 Therefore, there is a natural fit between the dermatology and deep learning.
-There are 3 main imaging types in dermatology: contextual images, macro images, micro images.
-For each modality, deep learning showed great progress.
+Machine learning learning holds great potential to process these images for better diagnoses.
 Han et al. showed keratinocytic skin cancer detection from face photographs.
 Esteva et al. demonstrated dermatologist-level classification of skin cancer from lesion images.
 Noyan et al. demonstrated a convolutional neural network that achieved 94% accuracy at identifying skin cells from microscopic Tzanck smear images.
+Concerns have been raised, however, regarding the limited diversity of datasets, particularly the underrepresentation of darker skin tones, which may reduce generalizability across populations.